brainupgrade-in/kubernetes/jenkins/readme.md

 # About Author

 The author, [Rajesh G](https://www.linkedin.com/in/rajesh-g-b48495/), is The Chief Architect @ Brain Upgrade Academy where he has designed the IoT-based Fleet Management Platform that runs on a Kubernetes Cluster on AWS Amazon.
+He is also a certified Kubernetes Administrator and TOGAF certified Enterprise Architect.
+Rajesh led various digital transformation initiatives for Fortune 500 Fin Tech companies.
+Over the last 20+ years, he has been part of many successful technology startups.

 # About Brain Upgrade Academy